Discover the world’s quietest coffee grinders! Perfect for women who value a calm and relaxing start to their day.

 Most grinders have the bottom burr linked to the motor and the top burr vertically adjustable for fineness.
 Some include a dial with predetermined increments called “steps,” which makes fine-tuning more difficult.
 Stepless grinders are more precise, although it relies on the step setting and the machine’s grind size range.

 Burrs are steel or ceramic.
-Both have advantages and disadvantages, and which is best for a given situation relies heavily on how you will use the grinder.
+Both have advantages and disadvantages.
+And which is best for a given situation relies heavily on how you will use the grinder.
 Ceramic heats up slower than steel, but steel absorbs heat and cools faster.
 However, steel tends to dull more quickly than ceramic, which might lead to a milling-like cutting action rather than a clean slicing one.
 How much better coffee tastes with a new set of burrs is astounding.

 Grind size consistency